LarrySnyder/ASJ/index.md

 Many of the Jupyter notebooks and other materials from the course are available on our [GitHub repo](https://github.com/LarrySnyder/ASJ).

-# Presentations and Articles
+# Discussions about the Course

+- Larry discussed the course on _The GE Spot_, a podcast by students at Lehigh University's Center for Gender Equity.
+Catch the episode, hosted by Sammy Haggert, [here](https://podcasters.spotify.com/pod/show/thegespot/episodes/artificial-intelligence--equity-w-Professor-Larry-Snyder-e2g20ut).
-- We gave a presentation about teaching the course at [Penn State–Berks](https://ai.psu.edu/wp-event/teaching-algorithms-and-social-justice/) in November 2023. [[slides](https://github.com/LarrySnyder/ASJ/raw/e917f069528cc584b288298430a10147ec10ca9a/presentations/PSU-Berks-Snyder-Edwards-111023.pdf)]
+- We gave a presentation about teaching the course at [Penn State–Berks](https://ai.psu.edu/wp-event/teaching-algorithms-and-social-justice/) in November 2023 [[slides](https://github.com/LarrySnyder/ASJ/raw/e917f069528cc584b288298430a10147ec10ca9a/presentations/PSU-Berks-Snyder-Edwards-111023.pdf)], and another at the University of Minnesota ISyE department in February 2024.
 - See the [article](https://thebrownandwhite.com/2023/10/10/married-professors-teach-interdisciplinary-course/) about the course in the Lehigh _Brown and White_, October 10, 2023.

 # Acknowlegments